wathiede/pbrt/README.md

 # What is this?
+This is not an officially supported Google product.
+This is a personal project, it serves as a learning experience for both: programming in rust, and writing a ray-tracer.
+If either of these things are interesting to you, then you may like this project.

 This is a rust implementation of the physics based ray tracer documented in 'Physically Based Rendering, Third Edition' http://www.pbrt.org/

-It serves as a learning experience for both: programming in rust, and writing a ray-tracer.
-If either of these things are interesting to you, then you may like this project.

 # Differences from C++ version
  * Output parameters rewritten as multiple return values.